Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

 TCU Schedule Analysis

-- The Horned Frogs clinched their signature win of the season on November 25, when they grabbed an 88-81 victory over the Nebraska Cornhuskers, who rank inside the top 50 (No. 30), according to our computer rankings.

-- The Horned Frogs have tied for the 23rd-most Quadrant 1 victories in the country (one).
+- The Horned Frogs have tied for the 22nd-most Quadrant 1 victories in the nation (one).

+- According to the RPI, the Bears have four wins against Quadrant 3 teams, tied for the 11th-most in the country.

+- TCU has tied for the 15th-most Quadrant 4 wins in the nation (seven).

 TCU 2023-24 Best Wins